Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 \section{Proposed Centralized Relay Selection Algorithm}

-In this section, we propose a centralized relay selection algorithm.
-To solve the problem (\ref{eq:optEq_1}), we transform our relay selection problem as a k-cardinality assignment problem.
-Besides, we provide a new solution for k-cardinaltiy assignment problem that finds k maximum weighted matching in a bipartite graph.
+In this section, we propose a new solver for the $k$-cardinality assignment problem that finds k maximum weighted matching in a bipartite graph.
+The $k$-cardinality assignment problem can be solved by a polynomial solver \cite{DJThMARC2015}.
+Some papers proposed solutions \cite{skctVolg2004, kcapDeMa1997}, but we provide a new simple approach for solving it.
+In the following, we first describe the proposed solver of the $k$-cardinality assignment problem and then explain the details of the proposed centralized optimal relay selection algorithm.
+In Subsubsection \ref{sec:k_cardinality_proof}, we prove that the proposed $k$-cardinality assignment solver obtains a mathematically optimal solution for the $k$-cardinality assignment problem.

-The k-cardinality assignment problem can be solved by a polynomial solver \cite{DJThMARC2015}.
-Some papers proposed solutions for this problem \cite{skctVolg2004, kcapDeMa1997}, but we provide a new simple approach for solving it.
+Then, we use this solver to introduce a centralized relay selection algorithm to solve the problem formulated by equation (\ref{eq:optEq_1}).
+For this purpose, we transform the relay selection problem to a $k$-cardinality assignment problem and solve the problem using the proposed $k$-cardinality assignment solver.
+In Section \ref{sec:corsa_alg}, we show that the proposed relay selection algorithm provides an optimal solution for the relay selection problem.